 - Peak memory usage

 For benchmarking models, having a stable prompt is crucial.
-For instance, the below prompt would bring non-deterministic results, as the results may very widely
+For instance, the prompt “Write a simple function” would bring non-deterministic results, as the results may vary widely.

-For benchmarking different language models, having a stable prompt is crucial.
-Here are some key principles:
+For benchmarking different language models, follow these key principles:

 - Deterministic Tasks: Choose tasks which have clear, unambiguous expected outputs